Smart Upgrades to Lower Your Utility Bills and Maximize Your Tax Refunds This Year

 How much does a home energy audit cost?

 The total cost of a comprehensive home energy audit varies widely by region and the total square footage of your home, but it typically ranges from $300 to $500.
-The $150 federal tax credit can help offset this initial cost, and many local utility providers also offer additional discounts or free preliminary assessments.
+The $150 federal tax credit can help offset this initial cost, and many local utility providers also offer additional discounts or free preliminary assessments to get you started.

 Should I use my 25C credit for windows or a heat pump first?